-The average FICO® Score* in the U.S. as of April 2018 is 704, according to data analytics company FICO®.
-That's the highest average FICO® Score since 2005.
+The average FICO® Score* in the U.S. is 703 according to data from Experian from the second quarter of 2019.
 Many adults know their FICO® Scores, but not everyone understands how they compare against other Americans.

 The FICO® Score, which ranges between 300 and 850, is the most commonly-used credit scoring model by lenders for evaluating a borrower's creditworthiness.
-A FICO® Score of 704 is considered "good" by most lending standards.
-Approximately 29% of Americans had a FICO® Score that fell in the "good" credit score range in 2018, while approximately 58% had a FICO® Score of 704 or greater.
+A FICO® Score of 703 is considered "good" by most lending standards.
+Approximately 21% of Americans had a FICO® Score that fell in the "good" credit score range in the second quarter of 2019, while approximately 58% had a FICO® Score of 703 or greater.

 - Someone with a FICO® Score of 800 or above is considered to have "exceptional" credit.